Skip to content

 Plan

 The agent produces a retrieval plan: which source files and sections it intends to use for each part of the document.
-You can review and approve the plan before drafting begins.
+Review and approve the plan before drafting begins.

 Retrieve

 Semantic retrieval pulls the right excerpts from your uploaded documents.
-Nothing from the open internet.
+No unsupervised internet access — any external lookup pauses for explicit writer approval and is logged in the ledger.
 Nothing from model training memory.
-Only your evidence.
+Only your evidence, on your terms.

-Claude drafts each section against module-specific writing instructions your team validated during onboarding.
+Asthra drafts each section against module-specific writing instructions your team validated during onboarding.
+Refine through chat.
+Pull recent literature mid-draft.
 Missing data is flagged inline, never fabricated.

 Hand off